Published: 4:26pm, 29 Oct 2025Updated: 7:48pm, 29 Oct 2025

 On Wednesday, the Chinese foreign ministry announced that Xi and Trump would meet in Busan to “exchange views on bilateral relations and issues of mutual interest”.

-Guo Jiakun, a foreign ministry spokesperson, said the two leaders would engage in in-depth discussions on “strategic and long-term issues” concerning bilateral relations, as well as major topics of mutual interest.
+Foreign ministry spokesman Guo Jiakun said the two leaders would engage in in-depth discussions on “strategic and long-term issues” concerning bilateral relations, as well as major topics of mutual interest.

 “We are willing to work with the US side to ensure positive outcomes from this meeting, providing new guidance and injecting fresh momentum into the stable development of China-US relations,” Guo added.

-Speaking to reporters aboard Air Force One on Wednesday morning, Trump said he expected to discuss with Xi fentanyl flows into the US and American farmers.
+Speaking to reporters aboard Air Force One on Wednesday morning, Trump said he expected to discuss fentanyl flows into the US and American farmers with Xi.

 Advertisement